Dog Showing

 Showing your dog

-Dog shows are held all around Australia, where dogs are judged by specialist judges against their breed standard.
+Dog shows are held all around Australia, dogs are judged by specialist judges against their individual breed standard.

 Entering a show